Fox-ML-infrastructure/Fox-v1-infra/legal/COMMERCIAL_LICENSE.md

 ---

 5. NO WARRANTY / LIMITATION OF LIABILITY
-THE SOFTWARE IS PROVIDED “AS IS,” WITHOUT WARRANTY OF ANY KIND.
+THE SOFTWARE IS PROVIDED "AS IS," WITHOUT WARRANTY OF ANY KIND.
 THE LICENSOR IS NOT LIABLE FOR ANY DAMAGES, INCLUDING BUT NOT LIMITED TO:
 LOSS OF PROFITS, MODELING ERRORS, DATA LOSS, BUSINESS INTERRUPTION,
 OR ANY CONSEQUENTIAL DAMAGES ARISING FROM USE OF THE SOFTWARE.